-19. PATENT AND COPYRIGHT PROTECTION - N/A
+18. PATENT AND COPYRIGHT PROTECTION- N/A

-20. CONTRACT PERFORMANCE ASSURANCE - N/A
+19. CONTRACT PERFORMANCE ASSURANCE - N/A

-21. CONTRACT TERMINATION
+20. CONTRACT TERMINATION

-21.1 Termination for Cause with Notice to Cure Requirement.
+20.1 Termination for Cause with Notice to Cure Requirement.
 The State may terminate this contract in whole or in part for Contractor's failure to materially perform any of the services, duties, terms, or conditions contained in this contract after giving Contractor written notice of the stated failure.
 The written notice must demand performance of the stated failure within a specified period of time of not less than 14 days.
 If the demanded performance is not completed within the specified period, the termination is effective at the end of the specified period.

-21.2 Termination for Cause with Notice to Cure Requirement.
+20.2 Termination for Cause with Notice to Cure Requirement.
 Contractor may terminate this contract for the State's failure to perform any of its duties under this contract after giving the State written notice of the failure.
 The written notice must demand performance of the stated failure within a specified period of time of not less than 14 days.
 If the demanded performance is not completed within the specified period, the termination is effective at the end of the specified period.

-21.3 Reduction of Funding.
+20.3 Reduction of Funding.
 The State must by law terminate this contract if funds are not appropriated or otherwise made available to support the State's continuation of performance of this contract in a subsequent fiscal period.
 (18-4-313(4), MCA.)
 If state or federal government funds are not appropriated or otherwise made available through the state budgeting process to support continued performance of this contract (whether at an initial contract payment level or any contract increases to that initial level) in subsequent fiscal periods, the State shall terminate this contract as required by law.
 The State shall provide Contractor the date the State's termination shall take effect.
-The State shall not be liable to Contractor for any payment that would have been payable had the contract or only for the payment, or prorated portion of that payment, owed to Contractor up to the date the State's termination takes effect.
+The State shall not be liable to Contractor for any payment that would have been payable had the contract only for the payment, or prorated portion of that payment, owed to Contractor up to the date the State's termination takes effect.
 This is Contractor's sole remedy.
-The State shall not be liable to general, special, or consequential damages such as lost profits or revenues.
+The State shall not be liable to Contractor for any other payments or damages arising from termination under this section, including but not limited to general, special, or consequential damages such as lost profits or revenues.

-22. EVENT OF BREACH - REMEDIES
+21. EVENT OF BREACH - REMEDIES

-22.1 Event of Breach by Contractor.
+21.1 Event of Breach by Contractor.
 Any one or more of the following Contractor acts or omissions constitute an event of material breach under this contract:

-- · Products or services furnished fail to conform to any requirement; - Failure to submit any report required by this Contract; - Failure to perform any of the other terms and conditions of this Contract, including but not limited to beginning work under this Contract without prior State approval or breaching Section 27.1, obligations; or - Voluntary or involuntary bankruptcy or receivership.
+- Products or services furnished fail to conform to any requirement; - Failure to submit any report required by this Contract; - Failure to perform any of the other terms and conditions of this Contract, including but not limited to beginning work under this Contract without prior State approval or breaching Section 26.1, obligations; or - Voluntary or involuntary bankruptcy or receivership.

-22.2 Event of Breach by State.
+21.2 Event of Breach by State.
 The State's failure to perform any material terms or conditions of this contract constitutes an event of breach.

-22.3 Actions in Event of Breach.
+21.3 Actions in Event of Breach.
 Upon Contractor's material breach, the State may:

-Terminate this contract under section 21.1; or

-• Treat this contract as materially breached and pursue any of its remedies under this contract, at law, or in equity.
+- Terminate this contract under section 20.1; or - Treat this contract as materially breached and pursue any of its remedies under this contract, at law, or in equity.